-• Do not put anything or any part of your body on or in front of the dashboard, lower portion of driver's side instrument panel, steering wheel pad that houses the front airbag system or in the areas where the SRS knee airbag will inflate.
+● Do not put anything or any part of your body on or in front of the dashboard, lower portion of driver's side instrument panel or steering wheel pad that houses the front airbag system.
 They might restrict inflation or cause death or serious injury as they are projected rearward by the force of the deploying airbags.
 Likewise, the driver and front passenger should not hold objects in their arms or on their knees.